matthewwicker/DeepMarketModels/README.md

 ![](MarketFits/gitexamples.jpg "Color Plot")

-We would like to thank the kaggle community, without reading their discussion, we would  - https://www.kaggle.com/dgawlik/nyse
+We would like to thank the kaggle community, without reading their discussion, development would have been much more difficult.  - https://www.kaggle.com/dgawlik/nyse

 #### Dependencies:
 Numpy <br />